ricardocardn/DataEngineeringCamp/week1/README.md

 ## **Question 2:** Understanding Docker networking and docker-compose

 If you want to access the postgres container by port 5432 from the host machine, you can use `localhost` as the hostname.
 However, if you plan to use the service within the context of a docker compose infrastructure, you should use the service name as the hostname.
-In this case, the service name is `pgdatabase`, so that the hostname should be `pgdatabase`.
+In this case, the service name is `db`, so that the hostname should be `db`.
 On the other hand, the port keeps the same value, `5432`.

 In Figures 1 and 2 you may see how we will be able to create the connection between pgadmin and postgres using this hostname and port.

 <p align="center">
 <img width="70%" alt="image" src="https://github.com/user-attachments/assets/6451614e-0a2b-4a20-9eba-b825eda3302a" />
 </p>
-<p align="center"><b>Figure 1:</b> Creating connectiong between containers</p>
+<p align="center"><b>Figure 1:</b> Creating connectiong between containers.
+Here, the postgres container is named pgdatabase instead of db.</p>

 <p align="center">
 <img width="70%" alt="Screenshot 2025-01-21 at 20 39 24" src="https://github.com/user-attachments/assets/0d62a6ad-8c99-4129-bd48-6ddafea47a20" />